ibm-cloud-docs/Registry/ts_connect.md

 {: troubleshoot}
 {: support}

-You are unable to connect to {{site.data.keyword.registrylong}} and you get the message `connection reset`.
+You're unable to connect to {{site.data.keyword.registrylong}} and you get the message `connection reset`.
 {: shortdesc}

 You can't connect to {{site.data.keyword.registrylong_notm}} and you receive the following message: `connection reset`.